pinterest/gestalt/docs/markdown/android/buttontoggle.md

 </ThreeCol>

 1. **Icons**
-   In situations where a concise visual cue could provide additional information, icons are placed horizontally beside the text.
+   In situations where a concise visual cue could provide additional information, icons are placed horizontally to the right of the text.
 2. **Graphics**
    For situations where a higher-fidelity visual cue enhances comprehension, for example, selecting hair patterns.
 Graphics sit vertically above the text and the buttons will grow to accommodate their graphics.
 Large is the smallest height size.
 3. **Full images**